-Expert Africa team members first visited Kakuli Bushcamp in the late 1990s – and have returned many times since then.
-In 2008 the camp was completely rebuilt and refurbished ready for the safari season – and on our most recent visit in June 2010 it was still looking lovely.
+Members of the Expert Africa team first visited Kakuli Bush Camp in the late 1990s – and have returned many times since then.
+The camp was completely rebuilt in 2008, and then underwent significant renovations in 2018 and on our most recent visit in October 2019 it was looking lovely.

 There is no buffer between Kakuli and the surrounding bush, and the landscape here is quite barren.
 Young rain trees are interspersed with taller tamarind trees which offer little shade.
 Though the rooms and main areas are designed to remain as cool as possible, you should expect the area to get quite hot – especially in October.

-The openness of this site combined with the small lagoon in front of the main area attracts a variety of wildlife.
-Expect to see impala, puku and baboons at the lagoon throughout the day and elephants regularly pass through camp.
+The openness of this site combined with the river and small lagoon in front of the main area attracts a variety of wildlife.
+Expect to see impala, puku and baboons at the lagoon throughout the day and elephants pass through the camp regularly.